tharunbala-br/tharunbala-br/README.md

 <br>

 ## Who Am I

+👋 Hi, I'm Tharun — a Mechanical Engineering undergraduate at VIT Vellore.

 Mechanical Engineering undergraduate at VIT Vellore with hands-on experience in automotive component manufacturing, industrial automation (PLC/Siemens), and applied research in surface engineering and autonomous systems.
 I lead small technical teams from problem definition through to characterization, simulation, and — in one case — a patent filing.